-Karebe Gold Mining Limited (KGML) combines underground mining at three KGML mines with tailings re-processing.
+Karebe Gold Mining Limited (KGML) combines underground mining at two KGML mines and has the ability to reprocess tailings.

-Underground operations are carried out using conventional underground Resue mining methods suitable for narrow vein mining.
-Resue mining is a method of mining that allows split face firing within stops to allow waste and ore to be mined separately, allowing dilution to be minimised.
-KGML operates a raising and winzing system and typical stopping techniques when mining.
+Underground operations are carried out using conventional underground RESUE mining methods suitable for narrow vein mining.
+RESUE mining is a method of mining that allows split face firing within stopes to allow waste and ore to be mined separately, allowing dilution to be minimised.
+KGML operates a raising and winzing system and typical stoping techniques when mining.
 Ore is mined through drilling and blasting.

-Ore is withdrawn from the ore and crushed by a gyro crusher and a series of three jaw crushers.
+Ore is withdrawn from the ore and crushed by 2 gyro crushers and one jaw crushers.
 After each crusher, material is fed over a vibrating screen; large particles are returned for recrushing, and fine material that passes through the screens progresses towards the next crusher and eventually on to the mill feed bin.

 Ore is fed from the crushing line into the ball mill where it is ground with steel balls.
 Inlet dilution water is added to the mill feed chute to control mill slurry density.
 The ball mill discharges the resultant slurry via a trammel screen to the gravity concentrator.
 Any material not collected in the concentrator is pumped to a cyclone at the head of the CIP plant and treated with cyanide.

 Ore particles are subjected to a force of 60 gravities in a fluidization process in a Knelson Concentrator.
 When the concentration cycle is complete, concentrates are flushed from the cone into the concentrate launder through a patented multi-port.